-No one has a diamond jewelry collection quite as vast, historic and intentionally impressive as Queen Elizabeth II, who celebrates her 95th birthday this month.
-There are many deeply personal pieces such as the wide diamond bracelet she received from her beloved Prince Philip, who died on April 9, as a wedding present.
+No one has a diamond jewelry collection quite like Queen Elizabeth II, who celebrates her 96th birthday this month.
+There are many deeply personal pieces such as the wide diamond bracelet she received from her beloved Prince Philip, who died in 2021, as a wedding present.
 Her collection also contains historic and quite intentionally impressive jewels.

 According to Sir Hugh Roberts, author of the official 2018 publication The Queen’s Diamonds, “Kings and queens of England, since at least the sixteenth century, have subscribed to the view that diamonds should be accumulated as a necessary part of the outward show of monarchy and as a visible representation of the wealth and influence of the country and its rulers.”

 Queen Elizabeth II loves jewelry and is happy to flaunt the treasures from her personal collection as well as the official crown treasury.
 During a rare interview covering her jewels for the BBC documentary The Coronation, the Queen’s passion for the subject was on full display.
 In it she says, “the more jewels the better.”

 So among all the Queen’s diamond jewels, which are her favorite?
 While she does adore the giant Cullinan diamonds in the brooch she delightfully nicknamed “Granny’s Chips,” which she received from her grandmother, Queen Mary, there are also many designs that are, at least by the Queen’s standards, a little easier to wear.